SeldonIO/seldon-core/docs-gb/upgrading.md

 # Upgrading

+## Upgrading from 2.7 - 2.8

+Core 2.8 introduces several new fields in our CRDs:
+* `statefulSetPersistentVolumeClaimRetentionPolicy` enables users to configure the cleaning of PVC on their **servers**.
+This field is set to **retain** as default.
+* `Status.selector` was introduced as a mandatory field for **models** in 2.8.4 and made optional in 2.8.5.
+This field enables autoscaling with HPA.
+* `PodSpec` in the `OverrideSpec` for **SeldonRuntimes** enables users to customize how Seldon Core 2 pods are created.
+In particular, this also allows for setting custom taints/tolerations, adding additional containers to our pods, configuring custom security settings.

+These added fields do not result in breaking changes, apart from 2.8.4 which required the setting of the `Status.selector` upon upgrading (this was removed as mandatory in the subsequent 2.8.5 release).
+Updating the CRDs (e.g. via helm) will enable users to benefit from the associated functionality.

 ## Upgrading from 2.6 - 2.7

 All pods provisioned through the operator i.e. `SeldonRuntime` and `Server` resources now have the